katlande/Helianthus_VCF_Haplotyping/README.md

 * You can run it to diagnose a single SV, or a list of SVs
 * You can run it using either HanXRQ (recommended) or HaHO412 (results may be inaccurate using list diagnostic site lists generated in XRQ)

-Files required to run the code are in: LINK TO CODE FOLDER Test files can be found in:  LINK TO TEST FILE FOLDER
+Files required to run the code are in: [The Scripts Folder](https://github.com/katlande/Helianthus_VCF_Haplotyping/tree/master/Scripts)
+Test files can be found in:  LINK TO TEST FILE FOLDER

 ### How to run the code for a single SV haplotype: